virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 Recipes use the domain root and cannot share it with another recipe or proxy.
 Create a dedicated virtual server or subdomain instead of attempting to assign the recipe a subdirectory.

+By default, deployment also stops when a Virtualmin web app is already installed at the website root.
+Uninstall that web app or create a dedicated virtual server.
+The master administrator can disable this check under **Recipe defaults**, but the container application's root proxy will then take precedence over the existing root website.

 ### A recipe deployment failed